SplendidSpringFestival/Support_Info/index.md

 # Support Infomation
-# Sun OF Dragon City
+# Splendid Spring Festival

 If you have any questions, please contact us at the email address below and we will answer you as soon as possible.

-Support email ：SunOFDragonCity@yeah.net
+Support email ：SplendidSpringFestival@yeah.net

 ## About

-**Sun OF Dragon City**
+**Splendid Spring Festival**

-Sun OF Dragon City Start here and try this simple game.
+Splendid Spring Festival Start here and try this simple game.

 Gameplay: Find the same characters and click on them to complete a elimination.
 Eliminate all the same characters in the game and pass the level.